 Hermione took a bread loaf out of the pantry and started slicing it while Ginny got out butter, cheese and ham and placed it on the counter.
 No one said a word.
 When Harry and Ron entered the kitchen a few minutes later the girls had joined Percy and Charlie at the table.
 They forced their sandwiches down.
 Harry sat down next to Ginny without grabbing anything to eat - none of them had much of an appetite that day.

-About an hour later the guests had started arriving.
-Kingsley, dressed in black for once, was going to lead the ceremony and was now standing in the garden, talking quietly to Hestia Jones.
-Professor McGonnagall had arrived as well, and she was in the middle of a rather loud discussion with Lee Jordan, Fred and George's best friend from Hogwarts.
+About an hour after Ginny had woken up, the guests had started arriving.
+Kingsley, dressed in black instead of his usual midnight blue, was going to lead the ceremony and was now standing in the garden, talking quietly to Hestia Jones.
+Professor McGonagall had arrived as well, and she was walking across the courtyard with Lee Jordan, Fred and George's best friend from Hogwarts, both of their heads turned to the ground and their voices low.
 A bang let them know that more guests had apparated to the Burrow, and Bill and Fleur showed up just a few minutes later.
-On Percy's order the Weasley children, followed by Harry and Hermione, stepped outside.
+On Percy's order, the Weasley children, followed by Harry and Hermione, stepped outside.
 Ginny didn't want to walk around and say hello to all the guests, hearing over and over how sorry people were for her loss, but she knew she had to.
 Therefore she followed Ron around, trying her best to avoid meeting their well-meaning, sympathizing eyes.

 When a few more guests had arrived, among them Fred's age-long crush Angelina Johnson, Hagrid and Andromeda Tonks with little Teddy on her arm, the group of people headed down to the spot under the tree.
 Ginny followed them when she felt someone pull her back.